ryanwebber/ryanwebber.github.io/content/_projects/gillian.md

 When the program terminates, the values on the stack are printed, one per line, giving us our Fibonacci sequence!

-The fun of this project is just in the design of the language -- determinging the syntax, coming up with valuable commands, trying to reduce duplicate ways of doing the same thing, and making it feel rewarding to solve problems with it.
+The fun of this project is just in the design of the language -- determining the syntax, coming up with valuable commands, trying to reduce duplicate ways of doing the same thing, and making it feel rewarding to solve problems with it.